-We have proposed surcharges for nitrogen and phosphorus.
+We added nitrogen and phosphorus to the overstrength wastewater surcharge program.
 This will recover costs for treating these substances to meet the effluent limits set out in the licences for the wastewater treatment plants.
 These surcharges are in addition to those for biochemical oxygen demand and total suspended solids which are already in place.
+These rates are currently under review and a recommendation will be forwarded to Council for review and approval in the future.